 - DEM edits are now possible outside the -10 m and +10 m range

-Furthermore, on de LiveSite a wider range of design rainfall events is availble.
-This concern some specific Dutch rainfall events (DPRA buien).
+Furthermore, in the LiveSite a wider range of design rainfall events is available.
+This concerns some specific Dutch rainfall events (DPRA buien).

 The next full release of 3Di is scheduled for the 4th of March.
 Therefore, the Web Interface will be unavailable between 8.00 AM and 12.00 AM (CEST).

 Release 3Di – Hotfix¶

 On the 5th of December 2018 3Di, will be updated with some minor fixes.
 These include:

 - The cross-sections in case of a breach in combination with interflow

 - The 1D discharge written in the results NetCDF and the aggregation NetCDF in some special cases